Dissipation bounds the amplification of transition rates far from equilibrium: Stochastic thermodynamics of rate enhancement

-However, we find that for rare transitions across a host of physically relevant conditions, the activity can be neglected.
+We find that for rare transitions across a host of physically relevant conditions, the activity can be neglected.
 Near equilibrium, the average activity in the conditioned transition ensemble vanishes due to time-reversal symmetry.
 In cases of instantonic transitions, where the driving force varies slowly relative to the characteristic transition path time the activity is small.
-Further, in sojourns over broad, diffusive regions, the activity is strictly negative, so by neglecting it a bound is satisfied though weakened.
+Even away from limiting cases where the barrier is much larger than the scale of the noise, the activity can be neglected.
+Consider for instance free diffusion, where rare transitions are largely noise assisted.
+In these sojourns over broad, diffusive regions, the activity is strictly negative.
+By neglecting it, a bound based on the heat alone is satisfied though weakened.
 Each case is considered explicitly in Sec.
-S3.
+S2.
 Remarkably, this implies that the dissipation accumulated over a transition bounds the rate enhancement,

 which is our main result.
 Identifying the system under finite $\lambda$ as a nonequilibrium system, and its absence as an equilibrium one, we identify Eq.~\ref{diss_bound} as a more precise statement of Eq.~\ref{Eq:main}.
 We note, however that the rate enhancement relation is general for any two transition path ensembles.